garima-mahato/EIP-4/Phase-1/Week 3/ReadMe.md

 # 3) 50 epoch logs

-### The best validation accuracy is 85.08 at 48 epoch.
+### The best validation accuracy of the above modified network is 85.08 at 48 epoch.

-### The modified model's test accuracy is 84.10 .
+### The above modified model's test accuracy is 84.10 .

 Epoch 1/50